Samin325/TechtonicActivity/README.md

 Complementary band-pass and band-stop filters are used to separate the quake-prone and noise components of the signals.
 These filtered signal components were passed to the other algorithms to reduce the impact of unreliable raw input.

+We supplemented the provided dataset by NASA with earthquake data for training our machine learning models.
+We used USGS API to get a catalog of earthquakes that occured.
+We used that data to query earthquake data from SAGE to get miniSEED files.

 Models were trained on GCP instances.
 To set up the environment, run script.sh in the directory that the model will be running in.